 - Lastly, it’ll return the desired data table in the new worksheet.
 See the picture below to understand better.

-Read More: How to create a database in Excel (make in 8 easy steps)
+Read More: How to Create a Recipe Database in Excel

 How to Sort and Filter a Relational Database in Excel